DIT202003G1/DIT1253_Assignment1/README.md

 SignUp and Login, and learn how to use github.

-> But i dont want to learn how github use.
+> But i dont want to learn how to use github.

 Ummm..
 Then if you have changed anything, sand it to @mclt0568 (or to Frankie by Whatsapp) and i will upload for you.